 I have somehow managed to do this with only my students that I consider to be “really reading” and keep everyone else out of it, but I don’t know how much longer I will be able to get away with this!
 It is incredibly time consuming because each child needs individual help in taking the tests.
 I think it is a fabulous program for those children that can really read, and that’s sixteen of my 27 students.
 I just don’t want to bother giving children these tests when all they are doing is listening to stories read aloud; it just doesn’t seem worth the time and effort, but that’s just my humble opinion.

 Do you remember those Alphabet Pattern Blocks that I have told you about in previous blogs?
 Well, now we have NUMBER pattern blocks- and they go all the way from zero to thirty!
-My husband, being so good with printers and graphics and such, managed to get them all printed up on beautiful glossy white cardstock.
-They are printed in color on the front and black and white on the back.
-The printed cards just came in, and I used them on Thursday to review the numbers twelve and twenty-one.
-I made copies of the twelve and twenty-one pages in black and white, and then glued them down on a large sheet of construction paper Then I had the children rebuild these numbers with paper pattern blocks and glue them down.
+They are two options, both color and black and white.
+I used them on Thursday to review the numbers twelve and twenty-one.
+I made copies of the twelve and twenty-one pages in black and white, and then glued them down on a large sheet of construction paper.
+Then I had the children rebuild these numbers with paper pattern blocks and glue them down.
 After that, they took rubber stamps and stamped the correct number of stamps above their number, circling groups of ten.
 I was even lucky enough to borrow some insect stamps from the teacher next door, too!
 If the children made too many stamps, then they had to cross those out.
 Tomorrow I am going to drill the children on the numbers by holding up their finished projects.
 Fun!